hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/hopper_hardware.rst

 Hopper is named after `Grace Hopper <https://en.wikipedia.org/wiki/Grace_Hopper>`_.
 Grace Hopper was an American mathematician turned computer scientist and United States Navy rear admiral.
-She worked as a programmer of some of the first computer systems and devised hte theory of machine independent programming languages.
+She worked as a programmer of some of the first computer systems and devised the theory of machine independent programming languages.
 Her work laid at the base of the programming language COBOL.